 Under the Equality Act 2010, people are legally protected from discrimination in society, which includes protection for employees in the workplace.

-The equal opportunities template provides an example of an employer equal opportunities policy.
-It provides you with a basis for forming your company’s own policy.
+This equal opportunities template provides an example of an employer equal opportunities policy.
+It's intended to give you a basis from which to form your company’s own policy.

 You should go through the template carefully and adapt it to fit your business and your organisational structure.
 However, you should keep the legislation in mind when you’re doing this, always making sure that your policy complies with the 2010 Equality Act.
 Seek help from an employment law specialist if you need it.

-It’s important to remember that your organisation must adhere to what you set out in your policy.
-This goes far beyond preparing a policy document: it will mean putting processes and checks in place to make sure you’re treating employees and prospective employees fairly.
+It’s important to remember that your organisation must then follow what you set out in your policy.
+This goes far beyond preparing a policy document: it'll mean putting processes, training, and checks in place to make sure you’re treating employees and prospective employees fairly.